Which lens should you choose for wildlife photography?

 ||||||||||

-As you can see, the choice is still quite broad and interesting.
-It will all depend on your budget and needs.
+As you can see, the choice is now fairly broad and interesting.
+It will mainly come down to your budget and needs.

 Nikon Z lenses for wildlife photography

-As with Canon, the selection for Nikon Z DX APS-C is more than limited, and you’ll quickly need to turn to lenses dedicated to Full Frame to shoot wildlife on Nikon.
+As with Canon, the lens selection for Nikon Z DX APS-C is still very limited, so you’ll quickly need to turn to full-frame lenses if you want to shoot wildlife on Nikon.
 Here are a few lenses worth a closer look.

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||